linode/docs/docs/linode-writers-guide.md

 *   Avoid 3rd-party PPAs and repositories.

-*   ONE more tip
+*   Unless there is a major advantage, use repositories over installation from source code.

-*   TWO more tip
+*   Use proper capitalization for software.
+For example, nginx is the software, NGINX is the company, and Nginx is only used at the start of a sentence or in title case.

 ### Reasons Your Guide May Be Rejected

-As much as we would like to support all writers, we just can not accept every guide we receive.
+As much as we would like to support all writers, we can not accept every guide we receive.
 Here are some negatives you can eliminate in your own work to ensure a strong submission:

-*   Not enough content, or original content.
-For example, it either is, or too closely resembles, a current guide either by Linode or on another source.
+*   Not enough content, or lacking original content.
+For example, if the guide is, or too closely resembles, a current guide either by Linode or on another source.

-*   It is a duplicate of your own content from your personal blog, wiki submissions or forum posts.
+*   Guide is a duplicate of your own content from your personal blog, wiki submissions or forum posts.

 *   Topic is sufficiently documented in official wikis, manual pages, etc.